bekk/bekk-christmas/post/react/documentation-with-docusaurus.md

 title: Documentation with Docusaurus
 image: /assets/fagdag.jpg
 ingress: >-
     Documenting your project can be a pain in the ass and is often neglected.
     Docusaurus removes the pain of maintaining documentation.
-author: Svein Petter Gjøby
+authors: [Svein Petter Gjøby]
 ---

 # Docusaurus